Of Counsel, Z Family Law, LLC Rockville, Maryland Divorce Attorney

 The grounds for absolute divorce in Maryland are as follows:

-(1) adultery; (2) desertion that has continued for 12 months without interruption, the desertion is deliberate and final, and there is no reasonable expectation of reconciliation; (3) 12-month separation, when the spouses have lived separate and apart without cohabitation for 12 months without interruption; (4) cruelty of treatment toward the complaining spouse or a minor child of the complaining spouse, if there's no reasonable expectation of reconciliation; (5) excessively vicious conduct toward the complaining spouse or a minor child of the complaining party, if there is no reasonable expectation of a reconciliation; (6) mutual consent if (a) the parties do not have any minor children in common; (b) the parties have signed a written settlement agreement that resolves all issues relating to alimony and property distribution, as well as the custody, access, and support of the parties' minor or dependent children; (ii) the parties attach to their written agreement a completed child support guidelines worksheet if the agreement provides for the payment of child support; (iii) neither party files a pleading to set aside the settlement agreement prior to the divorce hearing; AND (iv) the court is satisfied that any terms in the agreement relating to the minor or dependent children are in the children's best interests; (7) conviction of a felony or misdemeanor if the defendant has been sentenced to serve at least 3 years or an indeterminate sentence in a penal institution; and defendant has served 12 months of the sentence; (7) insanity resulting in at least 3 years confinement in a mental institution, hospital, or other similar institution , and certain other requirement have been met.
+(1) adultery; (2) desertion that has continued for 12 months without interruption, the desertion is deliberate and final, and there is no reasonable expectation of reconciliation; (3) 12-month separation, when the spouses have lived separate and apart without cohabitation for 12 months without interruption; (4) cruelty of treatment toward the complaining spouse or a minor child of the complaining spouse, if there's no reasonable expectation of reconciliation; (5) excessively vicious conduct toward the complaining spouse or a minor child of the complaining party, if there is no reasonable expectation of a reconciliation; (6) mutual consent if (a) the parties do not have any minor children in common; (b) the parties have signed a written settlement agreement that resolves all issues relating to alimony and property distribution, as well as the custody, access, and support of the parties' minor or dependent children; (ii) the parties attach to their written agreement a completed child support guidelines worksheet if the agreement provides for the payment of child support; (iii) neither party files a pleading to set aside the settlement agreement prior to the divorce hearing; AND (iv) the court is satisfied that any terms in the agreement relating to the minor or dependent children are in the children's best interests; (7) conviction of a felony or misdemeanor if the defendant has been sentenced to serve at least 3 years or an indeterminate sentence in a penal institution; and defendant has served 12 months of the sentence; (8) insanity resulting in at least 3 years confinement in a mental institution, hospital, or other similar institution , and certain other requirement have been met.